PratiyushT/Obsidian-Notes/Cpp/06_Operator Overloading/02_Friend Operator Overloading.md

-A friend function is written outside a class.
+A [[01_Friend Functions|friend function ]]is written outside a class.
 However, the function signature must be defined inside the class with the keyword `friend` in front of it.
 We do not use [[09_Scope Resolution Operator|scope resolutions]] with them.

 ---
 ### Features